Shac0x/Maximun-koreader/README.md

 # Maximun Plugin for KOReader

 ## Overview
 Maximun is a plugin designed to enhance the manga reading experience on KOReader.
-It introduces a unique grid-based zoom functionality, making it easier to focus on specific sections of a manga page.
-The plugin is compatible with CBZ, CBR and PDF formats.
+It introduces a grid-based zoom functionality and automatic page rotation for landscape pages.
+Compatible with CBZ, CBR and PDF formats.

 ---